FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_FIPSTransferMode/r_st_required_ciphers_cipher_suites.md

     "title": "Advertised ciphers and cipher suites",
     "linkTitle": "Advertised ciphers and cipher suites",
     "weight": "230"
-}In Federal Information Processing Standard (FIPS) transfer mode, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> <span class="mc-variable axway_variables.Component_Version variable">5.5</span> advertises the following ciphers, cipher suites, or algorithms in the order given.
+}In Federal Information Processing Standard (FIPS) transfer mode, {{< SecureTransport/componentshortname  >}} {{< SecureTransport/componentversion  >}} advertises the following ciphers, cipher suites, or algorithms in the order given.
 The remote system must use one of them for the file transfer to succeed.

 <span id="FIPS_TLS_csuites"></span>

 ### FIPS-compliant TLS cipher suites

-In FIPS mode, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> supports the following ciphers suites for communication over FTPS, HTTPS, AS2, and PeSIT protocols:
+In FIPS mode, {{< SecureTransport/componentshortname  >}} supports the following ciphers suites for communication over FTPS, HTTPS, AS2, and PeSIT protocols:

 -   TLS\_AES\_256\_GCM\_SHA384
 -   TLS\_AES\_128\_GCM\_SHA256